akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 In the morning, the hall was still and cold.
 Beatrice rose to rebuild the fire and found her father already sitting in his chair, looking up.

 Above the hearth hung a sword, broad and straight-edged.
 It was pattern-welded and showed a faint ripple.
 The lobed iron pommel and grip were worn smooth by his own father’s hand.
-This true Saxon blade had carved through shield walls, yet now it seemed a memory, like another man’s life long ago.

 ‘Daughter, fetch my sword down for me,’ he said.
 After a thought, he added, ‘Carefully.’